silshack/fall2013/_posts/elliott/2013-10-07-thirteenth-class.md

 `random_color()` is pretty sweet, but there are lots of improvements we can make to the Turtlehack project.
 Check out the Issues of the project to see what the organizer has identified as things that need improvement.

-## Exercise due Wednesday
+## Exercise due Friday

-By the end of Wednesday, particpate in the Turtlehack project in a meaningful way, and post a post showing how you've used the library to make a better Turtle drawing.
+By the end of Friday, particpate in the Turtlehack project in a meaningful way, and post a post showing how you've used the library to make a better Turtle drawing.
 Your post should have 1) a screenshot and 2) your code.